Head of Studies, Philosophy

-Professor Neil Mehta is a philosopher of mind and epistemologist.
-He received his MA and PhD from the University of Michigan in 2008 and 2012 respectively, and an undergraduate degree from Swarthmore College in 2005.
+Associate Professor Neil Mehta is primarily a philosopher of mind who dabbles in metaphysics and epistemology.
+He received his M.A. and Ph.D. from the University of Michigan in 2008 and 2012 respectively, and an undergraduate degree from Swarthmore College in 2005.

-During his spare time, Professor Mehta reads graphic novels, drinks single-malt whisky, and wonders what it is like to be his dog.
+In his spare time, Assoc Prof Mehta reads graphic novels, drinks single-malt whisky, and trains for salsa performances.

-“The limited role of particulars in phenomenal experience”, Journal of Philosophy, forthcoming*
+“The limited role of particulars in phenomenal experience,” Journal of Philosophy, 2014

-“General and specific consciousness: a first-order representationalist approach”, with George Mashour (neuroscientist/anesthesiologist) as second author, Frontiers in
+“General and specific consciousness: a first-order representationalist approach,” with George Mashour (neuroscientist/anesthesiologist) as second author, Frontiers in Consciousness Research, 2013

 Philosophy and Political Thought 1 and 2